Get financial adviser coach blog updates via email.

 Enter your email address to follow this blog and receive notifications of new posts by email.

 Other useful resources

-by Tony Vidler The hot issue for many advisers right now is what they need to do to adjust for incoming regulatory reform…again…and the focus is almost always upon the short term.
-Knee-jerk reactions become the norm as advisers grapple with the burning questions, such as: What process do I have to change?
-What […]
+by Tony Vidler Regulatory reform is everywhere (in the west at least) in financial services and the biggest distraction for advisers is what they need to do to adjust for it…again…and the focus is almost always entirely upon the short term.
+Knee-jerk reactions become the norm as advisers grapple with the burning questions, such as: […]

 5 Points Of Competitive Difference In Choosing Product Suppliers

 by Tony Vidler Often it seems there is little difference between product suppliers in financial services, with one fund manager looking similar to other fund managers, and one life insurer offering essentially the same products as other life insurers…how do you decide which product supplier is right to work more closely with?
 When it […]

 by Tony Vidler Focus.
 It is one of the most noticeable differences between those who are successful, and those who are frustrated.
 The ability to focus on what matters most is often what separates the two.
 It is hardly surprising either given that it is definitely harder to be a successful financial adviser […]

 by Tony Vidler How much do you really think a good client is really worth to you?
 Most financial advisers will easily work through the basic formula of the average fee/sale per client multiplied by the number of transactions they have with you each year, and then multiplied by the number of years you […]

 by Tony Vidler Nearly every financial services firm says they have a strategy.
 Which is remarkable really, as creating a competitive strategy is actually difficult usually.
 Especially if you don’t know what “strategy” is to begin with.
 Many practices have a plan, and that plan is usually full of tactical decisions and thinking. […]